CesiumGS/3d-tiles/TileFormats/VectorData/README.md

 If `POLYGONS_LENGTH` is not defined, or zero, no polygons will be rendered.
 If `POLYLINES_LENGTH` is not defined, or zero, no polylines will be rendered.
 If `POINTS_LENGTH` is not defined, or zero, no points will be rendered.
+If `MESHES_LENGTH` in not defined, or zero, no meshes will be rendered.
+If `BOXES_LENGTH` in not defined, or zero, no boxes will be rendered.
+If `CYLINDERS_LENGTH` in not defined, or zero, no cylinders will be rendered.
+If `ELLIPSOIDS_LENGTH` in not defined, or zero, no ellipsoids will be rendered.
+If `SPHERES_LENGTH` in not defined, or zero, no spheres will be rendered.
 Multiple feature types may be defined in a single Vector tile using multiple `LENGTH` semantics, and in that case, all specified feature types will be rendered.

 If a semantic has a dependency on another semantic, that semantic must be defined as well.